NARENDRA531/openshift-aug-2023/Day1/README.md

     - Parallels
     - KVM
     - Hyper-V
+  - each Virtual Machine(VM) represents one Operating System with dedicated Hardware resources

 ## What is Docker?
+- is an application virtualization technology
+- this is light weight virtualization technology as they don't need dedicated hardware resources
+- each container represents on running application
+- Each container get its own IP address just like Virtual Machines
+- Each container has its own file system just like Virtual Machines
+- Each container has its own Network Stack just like Virtual Machines
+- Containers are not Operating System, they don't have OS Kernel
+-
 ## High Level Architecture of Hypervisor

 ## High Level Architecture of Docker